 What should have been a rather straightforward operation was severely complicated by a diplomatic failure.
-Only Great Britain of the US's major European Allies backed the use of force against Libya.
+Of the US's major European Allies only Great Britain backed the use of force against Libya.
 France went so far as to deny over-flight rights for the F-111s and tanker aircraft stationed in Great Britain.
 Spain followed suit.
 The result was a roundabout flight pattern for the F-111s skirting to the south of Spain and then east across the Mediterranean.
 The result nearly doubled the one-way route to the target to 2500 nautical miles versus a 1300 mile route available had the French cooperated.
 Suddenly the aerial refuelling effort required magnified, as did worries about en route mechanical problems and, of course, aircrew fatigue.
-The British did cooperate although politically it was a very difficult decision.
 The British did cooperate although politically it was a very difficult decision.